pqabelian/abelian-community-website/docs/downloads/fullnode-db.md

 $ unzip testnet.zip
 ```

-3. Move the extracted mainnet or testnet directory to the **default location**:
+3. Move the extracted mainnet or testnet directory to the  [Default Location](#default-data-directory-location-1):
 ```bash
 # Move the mainnet data directory to ~/.abec/data/:
 $ mv -f mainnet ~/.abec/data/